The 2019 Staff Survey: Institutional Action Plan

 - Many of the solutions are being addressed through ongoing or planned activity.

 Development of the new University Strategic Plan

 The Vice-Chancellor has begun to develop a new strategic Plan for Queen's and has held a number of Faculty and Professional Services based all-staff sessions, sharing his reflections of his first year at Queen’s and outlining the development of the Plan.

 Current Learning and Development offer

-- The development and launch of our Leadership and Management Framework
+- The development and launch of our Leadership and Management Framework.

-- The design and launch of the Connected Leaders programmes
+- The design and launch of the Connected Leaders programmes.

-- In line with the launch of PDR, we have developed new Skills Sessions to support Reviewers and Reviewees to ensure they have the skills required to effectively and confidently take part in the new process.
+- In line with the launch of PDR, we developed Skills Sessions to support Reviewers and Reviewees to ensure they have the skills required to effectively and confidently take part in the new process.

 - Launch of OMNI